spinn_utilities package

 get_executable_paths(executable_names: str) List[str][source]

-Finds each executables within the set of folders.
+Finds each executable within the set of folders.

 The names are assumed to be comma separated The set of folders is searched sequentially and the first match for each name is returned.